Skip to main content

 Finally, Campaign Finance Reform Gets Some Political Respect

-Kathy Kiely Moyers & Company
+Kathy Kiely Bill Moyers and Company

 Campaign finance reform, long a lonely political backwater frequented only by good government groups, is suddenly becoming a hot new address for some of this year’s candidates.
 Whether that will lead to a vibrant new political community remains the open question.